idgarad/Launchbox2es-de/README.md

 # Master Archive Export Tool

 Export games and metadata from a master archive (NFS mount) to various emulation frontend destinations using symlinks.
+This tool was designed to reduce the amount of metadata scraping needed by importing any existing metdadata first.
+Structured from Launchbox's inital data structure from which the master archive was built.

 ## Credits